 Our political officers maintain close contact with a wide range of Canadian political leaders and government officials, third country diplomats, academics, representatives of nongovernmental organizations, journalists, and others of influence, and also welcome the opportunity to speak to Canadian audiences about U.S. policy priorities and U.S.-Canadian relations.
 We seek to keep the U.S. Government well informed about Canadian political and security (including non-proliferation) issues and developments through regular reporting and analysis.
 We prepare the chapters on Canada for Congressionally-required reports on human rights, religious freedom, narcotics, terrorism, and trafficking in persons.

 The Foreign Agricultural Service (FAS) of the U.S. Department of Agriculture represents the interests of U.S. farmers, ranchers, and agribusinesses in overseas markets.
 In Canada, FAS offices in Ottawa, Toronto, and Montréal assist U.S. exporters of agricultural products to Canada, work with the Canadian government to facilitate trade, and provide information on the Canadian agricultural market to U.S. agricultural stakeholders.

 FAS and more than 40 U.S. trade associations active in the market are proud to offer foods and beverages that are innovative, fresh and safe and provide good value to Canadians under the Taste USA brand.
 Please visit www.TasteUSA.ca for further information on U.S. products, U.S. industry representatives in Canada and upcoming promotional events.

 Canada is the largest export market for U.S. high-value and consumer-oriented agricultural products.
 The U.S. exported $21 billion of food and agricultural products to Canada in 2019.
 In turn, the United States is the largest export market for Canada’s agricultural products.
 Reports on the Canadian market and trade are available through the FAS Global Agricultural Information Network.

 Phone: (613) 688-5267

 U.S. Commercial Service

-The U.S. Commercial Service at the United States Embassy in Canada is part of a worldwide network with a presence in more than 100 cities in the United States and in more than 75 countries around the world.
+The U.S. Commercial Service of the U.S. Department of Commerce represents the interests of U.S. exporters by helping to promote opportunities between the United States and Canadian business communities.
+We are part of a worldwide network with a presence in more than 75 countries worldwide and more than 100 cities in the United States.